almet/notmyidea/content/tech/hawk.rst

   config.set_authentication_policy(authn_policy)

-The `get_hawk_id` function is a function that takes a request and a tokenid and returns a tuple of `(token_id, token_secret)`.
+The `get_hawk_id` function is a function that takes a request and a tokenid and returns a tuple of `(token_id, token_key)`.

 How you want to store the tokens and retrieve them is up to you.
-The default implementation (e.g. if you don't pass a `decode_hawk_id` function) decodes the secret from the token itself, using a master secret on the server (so you don't need to store anything).
+The default implementation (e.g. if you don't pass a `decode_hawk_id` function) decodes the key from the token itself, using a master secret on the server (so you don't need to store anything).

 Integrate with node.js Express apps